Add a vacancy

 Considerations

-If any of the employees listed in the request (employees) do not belong to the product where the vacancy is posted, the request will return a 400 Bad Request error indicating in the message Employees do not belong to product… .
+If "publishToSiblings": false is sent, it is validated that all employees listed in the request belong to the product where the vacancy is published.
+If any of them do not belong to that product, the request will return a 400 Bad Request error with the message Employees do not belong to product.

-Different vacancies can be published for the same date and interval as long as the identifiers do not match.
+Different vacancies can be published for the same date and interval as long as the external identifiers do not match.